dominikbraig/PhyPiDAQ/Anleitung_Lehrer_en.md

 ```
 You can leave all other settings here unchanged, as suitable parameters for this
 sensor are automatically selected.
 Changes may have to be made to the sensor,
-however, because it has four inputs, for example, but not all of them have to be
+because e.g. it has four inputs but not all of them have to be
 read out depending on the project.
 To do this, click on *"reload device config"*,
 which you will find at the bottom right.
 A confirmation follows that *PhyPiDAQ*
 has now accepted the selected sensor.